Ken & Teresa Farley

 Teresa has a background in Communication Ed/Theatre.
 With over twenty years involved in various aspects of dance, theatre and education, Teresa helps oversee the day to day operations of the studio, interacting with parents, students and teachers.
 As a mother of dancers herself, she knows the importance of making sure that the studio provides a safe, positive environment where students can thrive and grow.
 Teresa helps keep things at the studio running smoothly and she’s the one you’ll hear laughing in the hallway as she chats with parents and students.

-When possible, they enjoy being involved with projects outside the studio, including the opportunity to help screen and audition dancers for the Spring 2012 cast of VeggieTales Live “God Made You Special” as well as having Histown dancers perform with MercyMe at the 2014 and 2015 KLOVE Fan Awards and with 1 Girl Nation at the 2014 GMA Dove Awards.
+When possible, they enjoy being involved with projects outside the studio, including the opportunity to help screen and audition dancers for the Spring 2012 cast of VeggieTales Live “God Made You Special” as well as having Histown dancers perform with MercyMe and Mandisa at the 2014, 2015 and 2017 KLOVE Fan Awards, and with Point Of Grace and 1 Girl Nation at the GMA Dove Awards.
 Ken and Teresa have three children, Eric, Elisha and Kayla.

 Angie Taylor grew up in the small town of Mazeppa, Minnesota.
 Her parents put her in dance at the young age of 3 and she has never looked back.
 In 2002, she graduated with honors from the University of Wisconsin at Stevens Point with a Bachelor of Arts Degree in Dance.
 Angie then relocated to Houston, Texas where she had the opportunity to train and perform with the Ad Deum Christian Dance Company under Randall Flinn.
 While in Houston, she was able to use her martial arts background in a dance she performed with the Psophania Dance Company.